Internet-Based Therapy And Understanding Toddler Sleep Problems

 • Perception of sleep problems

-In addition to these questions, maternal sleep quality was also assessed through a question from the Pittsburgh Sleep Quality Index and maternal confidence in managing the sleep of their child.
-Maternal perception of internet-based sleep interventions and whether they continued to follow the intervention recommendations were also asked for relevant groups.
+In addition to these questions, maternal sleep quality was assessed through a question from the Pittsburgh Sleep Quality Index and maternal confidence in managing their child's sleep.
+Relevant groups were also asked questions on maternal perception of internet-based sleep interventions and whether they continued to follow the intervention recommendations.

-Descriptive analyses, such as means and frequencies, were used to analyze the demographic and sleep variables for those interested in the statistical analysis.
+In the statistical analysis, descriptive analyses, such as means and frequencies, were used to analyze the demographic and sleep variables.
 One-way analyses of variance were used separately for each control and intervention group variable.

 Results of the study

-Overall, the results of this study supported the notion that internet-based therapy can significantly improve toddler sleep, not only directly after the intervention but also one year later.
-In general, all improvements made directly after the study were still true over one year.
-This included fewer concrete measures, such as the perception of the parents on whether their child's sleep had improved, and how significantly the child's sleep had been affected.
+The study results supported the notion that internet-based therapy can significantly improve toddler sleep directly after the intervention and a year following treatment.
+For most study participants, improvements made directly after the study were still valid a year later.
+These results included fewer concrete measures, such as the parents' perceptions of whether their child's sleep had improved and how significantly the child's sleep had been affected.

-While the improvements in the internet-based intervention groups tend to support the use of the intervention, one thing to note is that the control group also saw small improvement levels.
-While the effects were slight, this may be due to normal developmental changes.
-Previous studies have shown that many sleep disturbances in young children resolve over time.
-However, up to one-third of infants with trouble sleeping through the night between the ages of five months to 17 months have been found to still have these problems at 29 months.
-This indicates that sleep problems may not always resolve with age, and internet-based interventions can be a great tool to help children lessen sleep trouble.
+While the improvements in the internet-based intervention groups tend to support the use of the intervention, the control group also saw minor improvement levels.
+While the effects were slight, improvement may have been due to normal developmental changes.
+Previous studies have shown that sleep disturbances in young children can resolve over time.
+However, up to one-third of infants with trouble sleeping through the night between the ages of five months and 17 months have been found to still have these problems at 29 months.
+This result indicates that sleep problems may not always resolve with age, and internet-based interventions can potentially effectively lessen sleep trouble in children.

-One positive finding from this study may be a large difference in sleep quality for toddlers and the effects of sleep problems in children before and after the intervention.
+A positive finding of the study was the difference in sleep quality for toddlers and the effects of sleep problems in children before and after the intervention.
 Sleep wakings tended to decrease by over 50%, and there was a significant increase in how often the children slept for over two hours.
 The mothers' sleep quality also tended to improve.

-When performing any intervention with children, it can be important that the parents are on board and confident that the intervention is what is best for their child.
-In this study, over two-thirds of the parents found the sleep recommendations helpful, and almost 70% were still using the recommendations after one year.
-One important factor with this number is that many of the sleep recommendations were specific to the child's age, so after one year, many recommendations may not have been as relevant.
-Additionally, if the child no longer experienced the sleeping concern, the recommendations would typically not need to be followed.
+Researchers recommend that parents are on board and confident that the intervention may benefit their child.
+In the study, over two-thirds of the parents found the sleep recommendations helpful, and almost 70% were still using the recommendations after one year.
+The sleep recommendations were often specific to the child's age, so after one year, some recommendations may not have been as relevant.

-Overall, the bedtime routine was found helpful by parents, with almost 90% following the bedtime routine at least half of the time one year later, and over 50% following the recommendations most of the time.
+Overall, parents found the bedtime routine helpful.
+One year later, almost 90% followed the routine at least half of the time, and over 50% followed the recommendations most of the time.

 The last reported limitation is that parents were not asked at the follow-up if they sought medical sleep treatment over the year following the study.
-It is possible that some did, and that could have affected the sleep improvement.
-It is unclear whether the participants’ children had diagnosed sleep disorders or if these sleep disorders in children affected the study.
+Some of these parents may have sought outside support, and their treatment may have affected their sleep improvement.
+In addition, the study was unclear about whether the participants’ children had been diagnosed with sleep disorders or if these sleep disorders in children affected the study.

 Getty/Halfpoint Images